 Augmentation and automation of decision-making will play an important role.
 There’s a lot of time spent processing information to perform trivial tasks.
 That will be automated.
 More complex decision-making will be supported by AI software providing guidance.

 Q: What are the biggest challenges faced by the insurance industry today?
-Can AI be leveraged to solve/mitigate these challenges?
+Can AI be leveraged to address these challenges?

 Most insurers lack the agility that is necessary to adapt to a fast changing market place.
 They are encumbered by legacy systems and processes.
 AI can’t help much with legacy systems, but it can help redesign processes so that they become adaptive and can better address the needs of customers in a given context.
 For example, some insurers operate with a large number of underwriting rules, sometimes in the hundreds, some of which are obsolete.
 AI can help constantly reassess these rules and potentially suggest new ones.

-Q: What is your experience/opinion of applying Chatbots & Conversational AI in insurance?
-What could be the benefits/challenges?
+Q: What is your experience of applying Chatbots & Conversational AI in insurance?

 We don’t provide chatbots.
 Chatbots or conversational agents provide a means to interact with customers more naturally and that should help with customer engagement.
 As more insurance transactions are happening online rather than over the phone or in person, the emphasis on providing customers with a positive online experience will become important.
 The challenge is in developing chatbots that account for the full context of the client’s situation in order to interact intelligently.

-Q: Which AI-related technology (Chatbots, Deep learning, Computer Vision, Robotics, etc.) is the most impactful in insurance, and will be in the future?
-Why?
+Q: Which AI-related technology do you think is the most impactful in insurance, and will be in the future?